elehcimd/pynb/README.md

 * **Version control**: Track changes, review pull requests and merge conflicts as with regular Python code.
 The cell outputs are stored separately and don't interfere with versioning.

 * **Consistent execution state**: Never lose track again of the execution state.
-Notebooks are always executed from a clean state and cells are evaluated again only in presence of code modifications.
+Notebooks are always executed from a clean session state and cells are evaluated again only in presence of code modifications thanks to the caching system.

 Furthermore, it also provides: